 Symptoms of Mold Exposure

 Mold exposure has many symptoms ranging from mild to severe if left untreated.
-The symptoms are usually among these lines:
+The symptoms are usually along these lines:

 What Causes A Sore Throat From Mold Exposure?